-David Albin is a partner of Finn Dixon & Herling representing clients in the areas of mergers and acquisitions, private equity and venture capital and securities law and general representation.
+David Albin is a partner of Finn Dixon & Herling representing clients in the areas of mergers and acquisitions, private equity and venture capital, securities law and general representation.

 Mr. Albin has also provided a number of public companies with advice regarding their securities law matters and both public and private companies with advice and counsel on a wide range of corporate governance, contract and other matters.
 Clients for whom Mr. Albin has served in the role of outside general counsel are engaged in a wide range of activities and industries including medical devices, health care services, e-commerce, government procurement, and food and beverages.

 Mr. Albin is a leader in state and federal bar activities.
-He has served as Chairman of the Business Law Section of the Connecticut Bar Association and is an active member of the American Bar Association’s Mergers and Acquisitions Committee for which he is currently serving as Chairman of the Private Equity Subcommittee and has also served, among other tasks, as Reporter of the Model Asset Purchase Agreement with Commentary, an annual speaker for the National Institute’s annual Mergers and Acquisitions Seminar and Chair of the Programs Committee.
+He has served as Chairman of the Business Law Section of the Connecticut Bar Association and is an active member of the American Bar Association’s Mergers and Acquisitions Committee for which he is currently serving as Chairman of the Private Equity Mergers and Acquisitions Subcommittee and has also served, among other tasks, as Reporter of the Model Asset Purchase Agreement with Commentary, as a panelist for the National Institute’s annual Mergers and Acquisitions Seminar and Chair of the Programs Committee.

 Named the "Best Lawyers' 2016 Stamford Securities Regulation Lawyer of the Year," Best Lawyers, 2014 (view the selection criteria)

 Recognized as a Connecticut Super Lawyer in Mergers & Acquisitions, 2009-2018 (view the selection criteria)

 Leading lawyer in The Best Lawyers in America in Corporate, Mergers & Acquisitions, Private Equity, Securities, Securities Regulation, 2006-2018 (view the selection criteria)

 Reporter, "The Model Asset Purchase Agreement with Commentary" published by American Bar Association, 2001